SOC Analyst Training

-Continually improve at your Security Operations Center Analyst job and career with this focused, real-world application based online, self-paced training.
-Our Subject Matter Expert taught SOC training, is designed specifically to teach you the actual application of the SOC Analyst job’s tools, techniques and tactics.
+Continually improve your Security Operations Center Analyst job and career with this focused, real-world application-based online, self-paced training.
+Our Subject Matter Expert taught SOC training, is designed specifically to teach you the actual application of the SOC Analyst job’s tools, techniques, and tactics.

 ABOUT THE CHANNEL

 Why Should I Subscribe to the SOC Analyst Channel?

 If you work in a SOC, or you aspire to work in a SOC, then you know the value of someone who is really good at their job, versus just average at the job.
 Ultimately, the really good ones create business and revenue impact for their organizations by preventing unnecessary tickets that may reach the next tier, from getting there in the first place.